 - Wednesday, April 25, 11a.m.-2p.m. in the Lincoln Lounge, Centennial Student Union

 Making waves: a feminist collective is an alternative publication that creates an outlet for the feminist voice on campus.
 Making waves is holding its sixth edition zine launch event, featuring a performance by PEACE, Sister Gin, spoken word performers, contributors to the zine, and students.
 If you have any questions about this event, please contact Jeni Haddad at firstname.lastname@example.org.

 The Committee Against Domestic Abuse is working with Pub 500 to provide a trivia night that will test folks’ knowledge related to women’s history, women’s accomplishments and some local trivia as well.
 Two great local bands, Sister Gin and good night, gold dust will be playing from 10-11:30p.m.
 CADA will also award prizes and provide information about Sexual Assault Awareness Month.
 If you have any questions about this event, please contact Erika Boyer-Kern at email@example.com.

 All events are free and open to the public.
-Planning and implementation of these programs were made possible with assistance from: MSU’s Department of Residential Life, Committee Against Domestic Abuse, The MSU student group “Men Against Violence”, The Office of Affirmative Action, The LGBT Center, La Mano and Student Health Services.
+Planning and implementation of these programs were made possible with assistance from: MSU’s Department of Residential Life, Committee Against Domestic Abuse, The MSU student group “Men Against Violence”, The Office of Equal Opportunity & Title IX, The LGBT Center, La Mano and Student Health Services.

 For more information about SAAM at Minnesota State University, Mankato, contact Laura Schultz at firstname.lastname@example.org or 507.389.5127